William Gaddis

 William Gaddis Papers

-The William Gaddis Papers consist largely of his own manuscript material: manuscripts and source material for his books, drafts of various stories, published and unpublished, as well as essays, reviews, interviews, and a miscellaneous assortment of notes and other materials.
+The William Gaddis Papers consist largely of his manuscript material: manuscripts and source material for his books, drafts of various stories, published and unpublished, essays, reviews, interviews, and a miscellaneous assortment of notes and other materials.
 Also present is a substantial amount of personal and general correspondence, primarily with family, friends, and fans.
-In addition, there is a relatively large amount of correspondence with editors, translators, and publishers, as well as correspondence with his colleagues in the literary community.
+In addition, there is a relatively large amount of correspondence with editors, translators, publishers, and his colleagues in the literary community.

 Explore Related Papers